Key Biodiversity Area

-Key Biodiversity Areas (KBA) are geographical regions that have been determined to be of international importance in terms of biodiversity conservation, using globally standardized criteria published by the IUCN as part of a collaboration between scientists, conservation groups, and government bodies across the world.
+Key Biodiversity Areas (KBAs) are geographical regions that have been determined to be of international importance in terms of biodiversity conservation, using globally standardized criteria published by the IUCN as part of a collaboration between scientists, conservation groups, and government bodies across the world.
 The purpose of Key Biodiversity Areas is to identify regions that are in need of protection by governments or other agencies.
 KBAs extend the Important Bird Area (IBA) concept to other taxonomic groups and are now being identified in many parts of the world.
 Examples of types of KBAs include Important Plant Areas (IPAs), Ecologically and Biologically Significant Areas (EBSAs) in the High Seas, Alliance for Zero Extinction (AZE) sites, Prime Butterfly Areas, Important Mammal Areas and Important Sites for Freshwater Biodiversity, with prototype criteria developed for freshwater molluscs and fish and for marine systems.
 The determination of KBAs often brings sites onto the conservation agenda that hadn't previously been identified as needing protection due to the nature of the two non-exclusive criteria used to determine them; vulnerability; and irreplaceability.

 The KBA global standard was published in 2016.

 A designation for abiotic nature, Key Geoheritage Area (KGA), was added at the IUCN World Congress in Abu Dhabi in October 2025.